Degree and Curriculum Overview

 Courses are held in lecture-style classrooms with an average 30-50 students per class.
 The program consists of 90 credits; 45 of the credits are academic at the junior and senior level and the remaining 45 credits are credit-by exam for completion of the RN-NCLEX exam.

 The curriculum consists of nine nursing courses and two electives.
 One of the nursing courses, Population-based Health in Community Practice (BNURS 424) is a service-learning course focused on community health.
-This particular course includes 52 hours of community practice hours spent largely engaged directly in the work of community health agencies Students complete the program with a written project in the Senior Portfolio course.
+This particular course includes 70+ hours of community practice hours spent largely engaged directly in the work of community health agencies.

 The program is offered on the Bothell campus and at two off-site locations and admits students three times a year.
 Full-time and part-time options are available on a one-day-per-week course schedule over the course of four or nine quarters.
 Additionally, the program offers hybrid options at our Bothell and Everett locations.
 The hybrid options hold in-person classes bi-weekly for a total number of five in-person class meetings per quarter.